techreturners/laptop_setup_instructions/introduction_to_course.md

 ## 2. What is Code?

-When we talk about code, we’re talking about writing instructions to the computer in such a way that the computer can interpret them.
-There are various languages which can be used to instruct the computer in various different ways - HTML can instruct the computer what content to display on a webpage, CSS can instruct the computer how this content should look, and languages like JavaScript, Python, Ruby and Java offer us a way to instruct the computer to perform logic.
+When we talk about code, we’re talking about writing instructions to the computer in such a way that both the computer can interpret them.
+You’ve already written code - HTML and CSS - which are coding languages designed to instruct the computer how to display a web page.
+HTML deals with telling the computer **what** content to display on a webpage and CSS deals with instructing it what the content should **look like**.

 Computers, at the end of the day, only understand 1s and 0s though.
-So in fact, when we write HTML, CSS, JavaScript, Python, Java etc., that code that we write has to be compiled into binary code (1s and 0s) before the computer actually understands it.
+So in fact, when we write HTML and CSS, that code that we write has to be compiled into binary code (1s and 0s) before the computer actually understands it.

 So why we don’t simply write 1s and 0s in the first place?

 The answer is that this would be hard for us to do, and hard for other developers to read and understand!
 So when we write code, we need to remember we’re not just writing code for the computer, but also for ourselves and each other.